wagtail/wagtail/docs/topics/pages.md

 ### Friendly model names

-You can make your model names more friendly to users of Wagtail by using Django\'s internal `Meta` class with a `verbose_name`, e.g.:
+You can make your model names more friendly to users of Wagtail by using Django's internal `Meta` class with a `verbose_name`, e.g.:

 ```python
 class HomePage(Page):